michaeljoseph04/gis_intro/ReadMe.md

 *An Introduction to using R as a GIS for urban spatial analysts*

 As an urban planner and policy analyst, I have to do a lot of data analysis of spatial data.
 But there are few good introductions to the types of analyses which are common and useful, and how to go about them.
-This brief tutorial and the accompanying code should guide readers through some of this territory.
+This brief tutorial and the accompanying code should guide readers through some of this territory, with the help of using the simple features (`sf`) package for spatial data.
 I will leave most GIScience and spatial analysis for future introductions.
 Where this everything should be extremely clear, and the workflows should be the most optimal for data analysis.
 I'll cover:

 - Importing spatial data into R
 - Visualizing spatial data